briandorsey/wavref/content/chunk/info.md

 {{ wrid_table(prefix="WRID>RIFF-WAVE>LIST-INFO>ICMT") }}

+All of the subchunks are the same format, with only the `id` changing between them.

+The name `value` is a placeholder made up for this reference book. {{ spec(ref="RIFF1991") }} doesn't actually name the data portion of the INFO subchunks, probably because the entire data portion is a single `ZSTR`.

 ...

 > An ‘INFO’ list should contain only the following chunks.
 New chunks may be defined, but an application should ignore any chunk it doesn't understand.
 The chunks listed below may only appear in an ‘INFO’ list.
 Each chunk contains a ZSTR, or null-terminated text string.